apostrophecms/docs/docs/guide/areas-and-widgets/custom-widgets.md

 </section>
 ```

 We've added the `data-color` attribute to the widget wrapper with our color data.
-Then in the player code we could
+Then in the player code we could get the value with the wrapper element's `dataset` property.

 ```javascript
 apos.util.widgetPlayers.accordion = {